martinthomson/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

 start {{?RFC3742}} or hybrid slow start {{HR08}} for fast and long-distance networks.

-In the case when CUBIC runs the hybrid slow start {{HR08}}, it may exit the first slow start without incurring any packet loss and thus *W<sub>max</sub>* is undefined.
-In this special case, CUBIC switches to congestion avoidance and increases its congestion window size using
-{{eq1}}, where t is the elapsed time since the beginning of the current congestion avoidance, *K* is set to 0, and *W<sub>max</sub>* is set to the congestion window size at the beginning of the current congestion avoidance.
+When CUBIC uses hybrid slow start {{HR08}}, it may exit the first slow start without incurring any packet loss and thus *W<sub>max</sub>* is undefined.
+In this special case, CUBIC switches to congestion avoidance and increases its congestion window size using {{eq1}}, where *t* is the elapsed time since the beginning of the current congestion avoidance, *K* is set to 0, and *W<sub>max</sub>* is set to the congestion window size at the beginning of the current congestion avoidance stage.

 # Discussion {#discussion}